-After inspecting the collected acorns, place them in a mixture of ½ peat and ½ loose barley in a clear zip-lock plastic food storage bag.
+After inspecting the collected acorns, place them in a mixture of 1/2 peat and 1/2 loose barley in a clear zip-lock plastic food storage bag.
 Do not crowd the acorns.
-Acorns should be loose in the medium and the bag should not be more than ½ full.
+They should be loose in the mixture and the bag should not be more than half-full.
 Seal the bag and store it in the refrigerator throughout the winter.
-Periodically check the moisture level of the medium.
-The medium should be damp but not wet.
-During the winter expect the acorns will split open and white sprouts to appear and grow.
-This could happen at any time during storage.
+Periodically check the moisture level — it should be damp, but not wet.
+At some point during the winter, the acorns should split open and white sprouts should begin to appear and grow.

 You may keep your trees in plant pots indefinitely, or until they have reached a desired size to plant outside.
 Before planting them in the ground, introduce the trees slowly to the outdoors by placing them in cooler areas such as on a porch or in an unheated sunroom, shed or garage for a few days at a time.
 Transplant them outside in the early fall before danger of frost.

 This post was first published in 2012 and has been updated.